Foggs/bestexpresspeptides/e2e/README.md

 # End-to-End Testing Guide

-This directory contains Playwright end-to-end tests for the PeptideLabs purchasing workflow.
+This directory contains Playwright end-to-end tests for the BestExpressPeptides purchasing workflow.

 ## Prerequisites